-After you build the dashboard you can drag and drop items on the dashboard to suit.
+After you build the dashboard you can drag and drop items on it to suit.
 You can also add additional widgets at a later stage or split the dashboard into multiple dashboards focussed on specific areas.

 If you don’t want to build the custom dashboard yourself there are some places on the web where you can get a dashboard and add it on to Google analytics.